 b. individual counselling – by far the most effective means to achieve timely remedial action

-e. audit of a trustees accounts under section 175 of the Act
+d.audit of a trustees accounts under section 70-15 of The Schedule

-g. provide a direction to a trustee to comply with a requirement of the Act (e.g. lodgment of documents); correct inaccuracies; or convene a meeting of creditors
+h. provide a direction to a trustee to comply with a requirement of the Act (e.g. lodgement of documents); correct inaccuracies; or convene a meeting of creditors

 j. suspend the registration of a trustee